reiggrau/websocket-connect4/README.md

 }
 ```

 Restart the WebSocket server and reload http://localhost:8000/ in the browser.
-There’s a link labeled JOIN below the board with a target that looks like http://localhost:8000/?join=95ftAaU5DJVP1zvb.
+There's a link labeled JOIN below the board with a target that looks like http://localhost:8000/?join=95ftAaU5DJVP1zvb.

 The server logs say first player started game ....
 If you click the board, you see "play" events.
-There is no feedback in the UI, though, because you haven’t restored the game logic yet.
+There is no feedback in the UI, though, because you haven't restored the game logic yet.

-Before we get there, let’s handle links with a join query parameter.
+Before we get there, let's handle links with a join query parameter.

 ## Join a game

-We’ll now update the initialization sequence to account for the second player.
+We'll now update the initialization sequence to account for the second player.

-In main.js, update initGame() to send the join key in the "init" message when it’s in the URL:
+In main.js, update initGame() to send the join key in the "init" message when it's in the URL:

 ```js
 // /main.js